Bachelor's Degree in Psychology

 Primarily teach statistics and research methods, along with many clinically applied courses such as psychotherapy, personality psychology, and abnormal psychology.

-Clinical Assistant Professor of Psychology
+Clinical Associate Professor of Psychology

 Dr. Brunt is a Clinical Assistant Professor of Psychology and Psychology Internship Coordinator in Westville.
 Dr. Brunt is a Licensed Clinical Psychologist who sees patients at AOBHC in Munster, IN